nadeemZe/delivery_restaurants/README.md

 <img src="images/screenshot4.png" width="200" height="300" /> <img src="images/screenshot5.png" width="200" height="300" />

-  -gif image
+ *gif image for onboarding screens.

- -valueNotifier to hide and show bottomNavigationBar icons when scrolling up and down
+ *valueNotifier to hide and show bottomNavigationBar icons when scrolling up and down

- -Animated positioned with transformscale to create drawer animation
+ *Animated positioned with transformscale to create drawer animation

 ## To see other projects developed by me :